Mastering the Art of Process Mapping: A Time-Tested Approach to Business Success

 Transforming Your Process Maps into Actionable Improvements

-Once you’ve created a “current state” process map (also known as an as-is map), the next step is optimization.
+Once you’ve mapped your current process (also known as an as-is map), the next step is optimization.
 Tailor your improvements based on your goals:

 1. Improving Customer Experience

-Map the customer journey alongside your process to highlight pain points.
-Consider:
+Walk through your customer journey and your processes to highlight pain points.
+Consider asking:

 2. Enhancing Productivity